Knitting: Micro knitting

 Micro knitting or miniature knitting uses extremely fine threads and needles.
-Anthea Crome created 14 tiny sweaters used in the stop motion animated film Coraline and has made objects at 60 or 80 stitches per inch, making her own needles from fine surgical steel wire.
+Althea Crome created 14 tiny sweaters used in the stop motion animated film Coraline and has made objects at 60 or 80 stitches per inch, making her own needles from fine surgical steel wire.
 She has published Bugknits: Extreme knitting for hobbyists, artists and knitters (2009, Blurb: ISBN 978-1320025546).
-Annelies de Kort has knitted on an even smaller scale and has used needles of 0.4mm.
+Annelies de Kort has knitted on an even smaller scale and has used needles of 0.4 mm.

 Short row

 In short row knitting, the work is turned before a row is fully knitted.
 There are several ways to achieve this.

 Wrap and turn

 Just before the work is turned, the working yarn is passed around the next unknitted stitch, forming a “wrap.”
 Later, this “wrap” is picked up and knitted into a stitch, concealing it from view.

 German short row

 In German short rows, the work is turned and the last stitch worked is slipped purlwise with yarn in front to the right needle.
 Finally, the working yarn is pulled over the top of the needle to the back, which rotates the stitch on the needle so that it tips backwards, forming what appears to be a double-stitch, sometimes referred to as a “German double stitch”.
 The working yarn stays to the back for the next stitch if it is to be knitted, or rotated below the right needle and pulled to the front, if it is to be purled, both of which maintain the proper (“tipped back”) orientation of the German double stitch.
 Eventually, this German double stitch is worked like a single stitch, which masks its appearance as viewed from the right side to look like a regular stitch.